Psychology & Marketing

 Psychology & Marketing is a monthly peer-reviewed scientific journal covering the psychological study of marketing and consumer behavior.
 It was established in 1984 and is published by John Wiley & Sons.
 The editor-in-chief is Giampaolo Viglia.

 Impact factor

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 5.507, ranking it 68th out of 155 journals in the category "Business" and 18th out of 83 in the category "Psychology, Applied".
+According to Journal Citation Reports, Psychology & Marketing the journal had a 2021 impact factor of 5.507, ranking it 68th out of 155 journals in the category "Business" and 18th out of 83 in the category "Psychology, Applied".
+For 2024, it had an SCImago Journal Rank of 3.497 and an H-index of 154.